 Too much stress can adversely impact your quality of life.
 Learn how to relieve stress now by employing some of these fifteen stress reducing changes to your lifestyle.
 They should help you improve your ability to deal with pressure and become more emotionally resilient.

-Stress is everywhere in modern day life.
-Whether it’s relationships, financial burdens, job security or long working hours, there’s few places us chaps can hide.
+Stress has existed since the dawn of time, and stress is everywhere in modern day life.
+Whether it’s relationships, financial burdens, work stress or long working hours, the signs of stress are everywhere.
 Men are waking up stressed, rushing around stressed, trying to juggle their hectic lives stressed, and going to sleep stressed.
 Just to repeat it all again the next day.

-Many men will not admit to suffering from stress – men like to pretend that they are unbreakable and don’t suffer from any problems.
+The experience of stress is different between men and women, with many men not able to admit to suffering from stress.
+Men like to pretend that they are unbreakable and don’t suffer from any problems.

 1. Understand what is causing you to feel stressed